← Back to Blog

 Low internal + High external 42.5%

 This conflicts with traditional SEO, which treats outbound links as a quality signal.
 For AI citation, keep external links selective.
-Aim for 10:1 internal-to-external ratio.
+Aim for a 10:1 internal-to-external ratio.

 7 Ways to Expand Navigation Architecture